devpriyadharsan5/Healthy-Ireland/README.md

 ### Smoking
 <ol>

-<li>What percentage of the population smokes, and how does this vary by age?<?li>
+<li> What percentage of the population smokes, and how does this vary by age? </li>

-<li>What percentage of the population smokes, and how does this vary by gender?</li>
+<li> What percentage of the population smokes, and how does this vary by gender? </li>

-<li>What percentage of the population smokes, and how does this vary by socioeconomic status?</li>
+<li> What percentage of the population smokes, and how does this vary by socioeconomic status? </li>

-<li> What are the observed variations in smoking rates across different local health offices (LHOs) in various counties? <?li>
+<li> What are the observed variations in smoking rates across different local health offices (LHOs) in various counties? </li>

-<li> How do smoking rates vary based on the country of birth? <?li>
+<li> How do smoking rates vary based on the country of birth? </li>

 <li> What is the distribution of health conditions among smokers and non-smokers across different age classes and genders? </li>